Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

 This room will require a good understanding of Nmap, Metasploit, and JohnTheRipper.

+**Vulnerability Overview: EternalBlue (CVE-2017-0144)**

+EternalBlue is a remote code execution vulnerability in Microsoft’s SMBv1 implementation caused by improper handling of specially crafted packets.
+An unauthenticated attacker can send malformed SMB requests to port 445, leading to arbitrary kernel-level code execution.

 So lets start with booting up the attack box, and the target machine.
 Please allow 3-5 minuites for both virtual machines to boot properly.

 This write up will be broken into a few diffrent phases based off the diffrent MITRE ATT&CK Tactics used.

 **Active Reconnaissance with Nmap (Recon)**
+**T1046 Network Service Scanning**

 lets start with some basic active recon using nmap.
 Specifically we want to enumerate the versioning of the service that is running on the target's ports.